sebastiaanbrand/q-sylvan/README.md

 ## Tests of the simulators based on QMDD and MTBDD

-Running tests can be activated with `pytest -v` in the root directory, `Q-Sylvan/q-sylvan/`.
+Running tests can be activated with `pytest -v` in the root directory, `q-sylvan/`.

+If the tests fail on JSONDecodeError put the QASM files (listed in `q-sylvan/qasm/circuits/`) from CRLF into LF mode first.

 ## Example usage